geoffhill-zz/xmixgen/README.md

-    One invocation of the tool should result in a single self-contained HTML document with no dependencies on external JS/CSS, and as few static resource dependencies as possible (just audio files and web fonts), which are all specified by relative or absolute URL in the input.
+    One invocation of the tool should result in a single self-contained HTML document with no dependencies on external JS/CSS, and as few static resource dependencies as possible (just audio files), which are all specified by relative or absolute URL in the input.

   * Modern